mayankcusat/264047_miniproject/miniproject/README.md

   7      8         9

-* If user selects ‘y’ :
+* If user selects â€˜yâ€™ :
 User then inputs between 1-9.
 Else:
 The program is exit.